inbenta-integrations/incontact_adapter_userhub/README.md

 ## Description

 The purpose of this adapter is to allow Inbenta customers to connect the [Inbenta's Chatbot](https://www.inbenta.com/en/products/chatbot/) to Nice [InContact](https://www.niceincontact.com/) and thus use the Incontact chat platform instead of the default provided by Inbenta (HyperChat solution).
-The adapter is an extension of how the chatbot works, so installation should be easy.

 ## Functionalities

-The adapter creates and establishes a connection between the user and the Incontact platform using the [Patron API] (https://developer.niceincontact.com/API/PatronAPI#/) provided by NICE.
+The adapter creates and establishes a connection between the user and the Incontact platform using the [Patron API] (https://developer.niceincontact.com/API/PatronAPI#/) provided by NICE, all this through a [PHP App Middleware](#php-app-middleware).

 This API allows to obtain chat updates (messages only) using Long Polling technology, but is limited to the following features:

 * Chat creation after bot escalation that passes the following variables to the Patron API within the javascript object called **payload**.